jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 ## Deploy to Pivotal Cloud Foundry

 1. Create a file `manifest.yml` in the project root directory.
-Set it's contents to the following:
+Set its contents to the following:

     ```yaml
     applications: